microbiomedata/nmdc-runtime/README.md

 [For hints on how to write tests for solids and pipelines in Dagster, see their documentation tutorial on Testing](https://docs.dagster.io/tutorial/testable).

+### RAM usage

+The `dagster-daemon` and `dagster-dagit` containers can consume a lot of RAM.
+If tests are failing and the console of the `test` container shows "Error 137," here is something you can try as a workaround: In Docker Desktop, go to "Settings > Resources > Advanced," and increase the memory limit.
+One of our team members has found **12 GB** to be sufficient for running the tests.

+> Dedicating 12 GB of RAM to Docker may be prohibitive for some prospective developers.
+> There is an open [issue](https://github.com/microbiomedata/nmdc-runtime/issues/928) about the memory requirement.

 ## Publish to PyPI

 This repository contains a GitHub Actions workflow that publishes a Python package to [PyPI](https://pypi.org/project/nmdc-runtime/).